 DON’T CHANGE WHAT WORKS

-This 6th grade library orientation has been a success, year after year, for more than 10 years.
+This 6th grade school library orientation has been a success, year after year, for more than 10 years.
 ELA teachers love it because it gets kids reading right away and we don’t waste time on unnecessary minutiae.
 In fact, they come to me the week before school to be sure they’re scheduled for their orientation and successive visits.
-I do each 6g class separately for the first visit to have more time for the book checkout process; newly enrolled students needed to be entered into our automation system manually.
+I do each 6g class separately for the first visit to have more time for the book checkout process.
 After that the 2 classes come together, meeting directly in the library instead of the classroom to avoid disruption and to have more time.

 A benefit of this lesson is I don’t need a lot of differentiation for Special Education students, for Reading Recovery students, or for Level 1 ELL students.
 I simply bring the classes in separately so I can work with them on the activities.
 I do feature additional reading choices that are adapted to their needs—especially picture books, QuikReads (lower-level, easy reader chapter books), and graphic novels.

 As fun as this newbie orientation is, I don’t use it for returning students who already have some experience with the library.
 I have unique library orientations for my higher grade level students, and my next blog post is how I customize lessons for them.

 |You can get my 6g Library Orientation through my NoSweat TPT store,

 Thank you so much!
 I’ve been struggling, as a new librarian, to figure out how to lead an orientation that fits my style!
 This is exactly what I needed!